Is there an orientation offered to learn about electrical apprenticeships?

 What will it cost to take the classes needed for the electrical apprenticeship?

-If accepted into an electrical apprenticeship you will qualify for a scholarship that will cover the cost of your classes and books.
-The details of this scholarship are discussed at the monthly orientation.
+If accepted into an electrical apprenticeship, you will qualify for a scholarship that will cover the cost of your classes, books, and online curriculum access.
+The details of this scholarship are discussed at the orientation.

 The calendar year is divided into four terms.
 The winter term is from January through March.
 The spring term is from April through June.
 The summer term is from July through September.
 The fall term is from October through December.
 The actual start and end dates may be in the previous or subsequent quarter.
 You will either be on a winter and summer schedule, or a spring and fall schedule.

 Is it possible to transfer from this apprenticeship to one in another local if I decide to move?

 Some programs accept direct transfers, some do not.
 You will need to check with the training center in that local.